noahehall/theBookOfNoah/linux/docker/docker.md

           - i.e. any docker client can connect directly to a swarm endpoint and treat a cluster as if it were a single machine
             - e.g. run docker compose on a swarm cluster as if it were a single machine

-    - node
+    - workers
-      - any machine(s) that run the Swarm agent
+      - responsible for running swarm services
       - swarm agents register with the cluster discovery subsystem via token:

   - stack